20 Jul Colors of a Kitchen

 Countertops are close to eye level and highly visible, you’ll want to be careful how you choose one.
 It is always best to look at countertops physically, in person.
 Catalogs or online photography won’t give you a 100% accurate representation.
 When shopping for countertop materials, take along a sample of your chosen cabinetry.
 This will enable you to look at the surfaces side by side, a sure-fire way of making the best, most educated decisions.

 Next, you’ll want to consider what to do with your flooring.
 Obviously there are a ton of material options.
-Choose it first – whether it be hardwood, laminate or tile…?
+Choose it first – whether it be laminate, tile, or hardwood flooring.
 All the while be mindful of the style you’ve established so far.
 Next, choose the most applicable color or design.
 Pick whatever looks good to you, but if you are hesitant about a choice, it’s best to go with the more conservative option.
 You can rarely cross the line with a moderate approach.

 Now we’re getting to the nitty-gritty – the finer details.
 The concept is nearly finished.
 It’s time to ponder what’s to be done with the backsplash.
 There are a ton of options.
 And while you can be as free as you’d like with its design, don’t stray too far from the color motif you’ve already set.
 At this point you’re thinking of blending, not clashing.
 There may be a need for a range hood, too, and you can get just as creative with those.